AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 We thus require a very high resolution to measure something each second, which we then ned to aggregate to the decade.

+# Impact of soil moisture on actual ET
+At soil moisture values below critical moisture content, water uptake from plant roots can no longer satisfy PET and ET becomes supply limited.
+Models typically account for this by multiplying PET bya  stress factor $\beta$.

+The stress factor is typoically nonlinear, and often parameterised by a piecewise linear function of soil moisture.
+Below wilting point 0, fully saturated is 1, in between is linear function.

+---
+# Rooting depth
+Now also link to absolute storage, and therefore rooting depth.
+This is highly variable and uncertain, and difficult to